 Both ad hoc and formal models have been used in the literature.
-These may be linear or nonlinear.
+They may be linear or nonlinear.
 The model may seek to explain the asset's return, or its excess return per unit of volatility the Sharpe ratio.
 Since it is future (or conditional) volatility that is relevant, a volatility forecasting model is required.
-This may take the form of predicting future volatility from its past, or of using additional, possibly macroeconomic, variables.
+This may take the form of predicting future volatility from its past, or by the use of additional, possibly macroeconomic, variables.
 This has become a common way to link asset-price movements with the macro-economy.

-In this paper we use a model with stochastic discount factors (SDFs) that encompasses most of the empirical models used in the literature, including CAPM, consumption CAPM, time nonseparable utility and Merton's inter-temporal CAPM.
+In this paper we use a model with stochastic discount factors (SDFs) that encompasses most of the empirical models used in the literature, including CAPM which is the most widely-used approach.
 The advantage of this approach is that it enables us to examine the effect of the business cycle on the stock market within a no-arbitrage framework.
-Our econometric model is an extension of multivariate GARCH that includes "inmean" effects (to capture risk premia) and asymmetry in the covariance function building on Kroner and Ng (1998).
-We model the joint behaviour of stock returns and macroeconomic sources of risk.
+Our econometric model builds on Kroner and Ng (1998)'s multivariate GARCH model by extending it to include in the equation for equity returns not just "in-mean" conditional volatility but, in addition, "in-mean" conditional covariances (to capture risk premia) and asymmetries to reflect the impact of the business cycle.
+In order to include these effects, a further extension is required, namely, we must consider the joint distribution of stock returns and the macroeconomic sources of risk.
+The "inmean" effects are excluded from the equations for the macroeconomic variables, but for the equity premium to be time-varying, the covariance matrix of the disturbances to the macroeconomic variables is assumed to display conditional heteroskedasticity.

-We show that there are two channels by which macroeconomic shocks affect stock returns.
-One is their effect on the mean via the equity risk premium.
-The other is through the volatility of returns.
-We find that the effect is asymmetric with downturns in the business cycle having a larger negative impact on stock returns than the positive effect of upturns.
-This is consistent with previous results based on simple correlation analysis.
+In this way, we obtain new evidence on an old result, and a new result.
+We show that there are two channels by which macroeconomic shocks affect stock returns: one is their effect on the mean via the equity risk premium, the other is through the volatility of returns.
+We find that these effects are asymmetric, with downturns in the business cycle having a larger negative impact on stock returns than the positive effect of upturns.
+This is consistent with previous results based on simple correlation analysis, but puts the whole analysis within a formal no-arbitrage framework.

-We also obtain a new result, that demand shocks have a different effect on stock returns and the equity risk premium than supply shocks.
+The new result follows from an identification scheme for the macroeconomic shocks into demand and supply shocks.
+We find that demand shocks have a different effect on stock returns and the equity risk premium than supply shocks.
 In a single factor model, we find that nominal returns are negatively related to the conditional covariance between inflation and nominal returns.
-This is because the conditional covariance between nominal returns and inflation are generally negative.
 But in a multi-factor model that also includes output, the conditional covariance between inflation and nominal returns has a positive effect on nominal returns.
 The reason for the switch in sign is that the conditional covariance between inflation and output is predominantly negative.
 In other words, positive inflation shocks are associated with negative output shocks.
 This has an interesting interpretation.
-Whereas a positive demand shock tends to increase both inflation and output, a negative supply shock tends to increase inflation but reduce output.
-Thus the observed negative covariance between inflation and output over our data period 1960.1 - 2003.12 indicates that the equity risk premium is dominated by the recession of the mid-1970s which was caused by a negative supply shock, the rise in oil-prices.
+Whereas a positive demand shock tends to increase both inflation and output, a negative supply shock tends to increase inflation, but reduce output.
+This intuition carries over to formal identification of aggregate demand and supply shocks.
+We find that negative aggregate supply shocks are an important source of increases in the risk premium in recessions.
+Aggregate demand shocks, by contrast, appear to be much less important for risk premium variation.